monistode/ISA-docs/accumulator.md

 ### CMP `[mem]`
 `00010110` - 3 bytes

-Compares value of register `%ACC` and value at location `mem` (or with constant `num`), by subtracting the second one from the first one, changing the flags accordingly
+Compares value of register `%ACC` and value at location `mem` (or with constant `IMM`), by subtracting the second one from the first one, changing the flags accordingly

 Reset the flag register, then set the `CF` to 1 if the result is negative, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), the `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).